AndyChiangSH/CDGP/README.md

 ## 🗂 Structure

-* `paper`: "CDGP: Automatic Cloze Distractor Generation based on Pre-trained Language Model"
+* `paper/`: "CDGP: Automatic Cloze Distractor Generation based on Pre-trained Language Model"
 * `models/`: models in CDGP
     * `CSG/`: the models as Candidate Set Generator
     * `DS/`: the models as Distractor Selector